eikek/publet/doc/src/main/resources/org/eknet/publet/doc/pages/ext_guice.md

 and add lines denoting the full classname of your modules.
 The module must have a no-arg constructor in order to get instantiated.
-There is another trait `PubletBindings` that defines some helper methods for creating bindings.
+There is another trait `PubletBindings` that defines some helper methods for creating bindings specific to publet.
 The injector can be used to inject or create new instances, but most usually you would just bind your objects in the module implementation.

 That means, that all such provided modules are automatically added to the injector.
 If you want to